debabrata-pw08-429/babysteps-platform/README.md

 ### Data Storage

-- **In-Memory Storage**: For development simplicity, data is stored in server memory
+- **Cloud Storage**: For production data is stored in MongoDb Atlas
 - **RESTful API**: Clean API design with proper HTTP methods and status codes
 - **Structured Data**: Well-defined interfaces for milestones, tips, and recommendations